The Royal Society For The Protection Of Birds Developed A 'Splatometer' Which Is A Piece Of Plastic Attached To A Car That Catches Bugs As One Drives

 People have cars and cars get splattered with bugs

-This Redditor is a huge fan of the royal society for the prevention of birds
+This Redditor is a huge fan of the Royal Society for the Prevention of Birds

+From a cognitive standpoint, the 'splatometer' can also serve as a tool for behavioral conditioning, which is a process where individuals learn through the reinforcement of their actions.
+Dr. Angela Duckworth, a renowned character researcher, states, "When people have tangible tools that facilitate positive behaviors, such as monitoring insect populations, they are more likely to continue those behaviors over time" (angeladuckworth.com).
 Moreover, the novelty of using a splatometer might enhance intrinsic motivation, as the device adds an element of fun and engagement to the task of monitoring insects.
-This aligns with Self-Determination Theory, which posits that experiences that foster autonomy, competence, and relatedness can significantly enhance motivation and engagement in a given task.
+This aligns with Self-Determination Theory, which posits that experiences fostering autonomy, competence, and relatedness can significantly enhance motivation and engagement in a given task, as noted by Dr. Carol Dweck, a leading motivation researcher who emphasizes the importance of mindset in learning and growth (mindsetworks.com).

 Practical Steps for Conservation Awareness